philipturner/ue5-nanite-macos/README.md

 ### Explanation of Modifications

-UnrealBuildTool performs poorly with incremental builds of Unreal Engine, and each full recompilation takes about an hour with Xcode 13.
+UnrealBuildTool performs poorly with incremental builds of Unreal Engin, and each full recompilation takes about an hour with Xcode 13.
 I haven't validated whether it ran faster with Xcode 14 beta.
 I am trying to debug certain changes to the code because some results are unexpected.
 Here is a grid of all the combinations of conditions, along with the observed behavior.

 - `NaniteAtomicsSupported()`: [RenderUtils.h](https://github.com/EpicGames/UnrealEngine/blob/07cf5345692d0c6ce80a748c001efea5eee16eb1/Engine/Source/Runtime/RenderCore/Public/RenderUtils.h#L713-L743)
 - `GRHISupportsAtomicUInt64`: [RHI.cpp](https://github.com/EpicGames/UnrealEngine/blob/07cf5345692d0c6ce80a748c001efea5eee16eb1/Engine/Source/Runtime/RHI/Private/RHI.cpp#L1391)